Why I shave my face?

 ⌲ gives dewy, glowing skin

 Best time to shave/dermaplane?
 I like to at night so I'm not putting on makeup right after.
 I wash my face and make sure my skin is completely dry.
 I pull my skin taut, which makes it easier.
+I shave in an upward motion but shaving downward is ok too!
+If you’re new to at home dermaplaning try both ways and see which way you like better!
 After shaving, I apply serums or a peel.
 The hair will NOT grow back thicker or darker!
 This is a great + safe way for pregnant women to exfoliate and fight hormonal acne.
+If you have active acne I do not recommend shaving over it as it can spread bacteria and cause more breakouts.

 If you're scared to shave your own face you can have an esthetician do it for you.
 Average price around Charleston ~$100.
 Definitely much cheaper to DIY.
 Make sure you're using a special razor and not the kind you shave your legs with.
 I use Tinkle Facial Razors, they are super easy to use and super affordable.
 Ok now go shave your face, you will love me forever.